sorbo/tcpcrypt/INSTALL-Linux.markdown

     iptables -A OUTPUT -p tcp -o lo -j NFQUEUE --queue-num 666 iptables -A INPUT -p tcp -i lo -j NFQUEUE --queue-num 666

+Or, to run tcpcrypt only on port 80, use this (taken from launch_tcpcryptd.sh):

+    iptables -A OUTPUT -p tcp -m tcp --dport 80 -j NFQUEUE --queue-num 666 iptables -A INPUT -p tcp -m tcp --sport 80 -j NFQUEUE --queue-num 666

+To restore your iptables rules to their previous state, you can remove rules by replacing `-A` (append) with `-D` (delete) in the above commands.

+The following instructions apply to using tcpcrypt on firewall/gateway boxes.

 Linux firewall setup is more challenging than on FreeBSD for two reasons.